lmlui/findAntisense/README.md

 Instructions for obtaining a platform and architecture specific c_antisense.so and be able to use findAntisense.py

-1. Download the tar ball containing all source files
+1. Download the zip file containing all source files
 2. In the directory containing all source files type the command: python setup.py build_ext --inplace
 3. Run findAntisense.py as described in findAntisense.py -h